About

 Anna Hutchinson, a contemporary textile and fibre artist based in county Limerick, Ireland

 Entirely self-taught, Anna has been surrounded by textiles and handwork all her life.
-She returned to sewing in 2012, but it was only in recent years that she fully embraced her identity as an artist; a shift that marked both a personal and creative transformation.
+She returned to sewing in 2012, but only in recent years claimed her identity as an artist.
+That shift marked a turning point, both personally and in the work itself.
+Her practice is rooted in experience rather than explanation.
+She works intuitively, following colour, tension, and form as they develop.

 Artist Statement